Posthuman Records: Background

 Posthuman Records was founded in 2000 by Marilyn Manson, frontman of the controversial band of the same name.
 Posthuman was created as a vanity label under the much larger Priority Records parent company, the American record label that launched the career of N.W.A.
 Even though Posthuman was his own label, Marilyn Manson remained signed to Nothing Records, the subsidiary of Interscope Records.

 The Posthuman record label is most famous for its one and only signing, Godhead.
-On January 23, 2001, Posthuman released Godhead's 2000 Years of Human Error album; one of the only two records ever released to carry the Posthuman logo.
+On January 23, 2001, Posthuman released Godhead's 2000 Years of Human Error album.

 In addition to Godhead, Posthuman delivered the soundtrack to the film Blair Witch Project 2: Book of Shadows as the first official Posthuman release.
 Danny Chaotic of American industrial rock band Chaotica also worked with the label, remixing Godhead's cover of the Beatles' popular "Eleanor Rigby".
 Chaotica was never physically signed to Posthuman however.
 In April 2002, it was announced that the record label had come to an end.
 This left Godhead seeking a new label to sign under as well.